Just a castaway, an island lost at sea, oh

 by Daniel Defoe, which spawned enough imitations that its name was used to define a genre.
 The term was coined in 1731 by the German writer Johann Gottfried Schnabel in the Preface of his work Die Insel Felsenburg

 At its heart, the Robinsonade is a Man vs. Nature conflict

 .
 The characters are forced to battle for survival.
-Sometimes they succeed in style, turning their desolate location into taste of paradise; sometimes they fail, descending into a pit of savagery.
+Sometimes they succeed in style, turning their desolate location into a taste of paradise; sometimes they fail, descending into a pit of savagery.
 How easy this survival is depends on the location and the skill level of the person stranded.
-Depending on the work, the characters might find themselves in a bountiful paradise or an exceptionally hostile enviroment.
+Depending on the work, the characters might find themselves in a bountiful paradise or an exceptionally hostile environment.
 Sometimes the person is already a skilled survivor before they become marooned, but more often they are forced to undergo a difficult learning process full of Character Development

 .
 Additional conflicts can also be introduced.
 If a group of characters are marooned together, the Robinsonade allows for a variety of interpersonal interactions.
-Another variation is to have the location inhabited by natives, who can be either hostile or a helpful.
+Another variation is to have the location inhabited by natives, who can be either hostile or helpful.